StevenNaliwajka/KSUHackathonSpring2025/README.md

 # KSUHackathonSpring2025
 ## SETUP:
-run setup.py to populate json files and secret .env files for email and text automation.
+run setup.py to populate json files and secret .env files for email and text automation. and build database

 ' python3 setup.py '